Skip to content Skip to footer

 There are still some fake positive reviews, and we will take a look at them.
 The fake comments are typically left by people who previously never posted on Trustpilot.

-fake reviews on Trustpilot
+fake positive reviews

 On the other hand, the real people posting negative stuff about the company typically have multiple reviews on Trustpilot.
 What’s more, they describe the same pattern of behavior of the scammers: once they get your info, the incessant calls never stop.

-negative review
+real negative review

 A Strange Case in Palau